 Cheesy Cauliflower Casserole A personal favorite of ours.
-Please check it out.
+This is my version of Crack Mashed Cauliflower.

 Cook the cauliflower to being tender by a fork.
 For fresh, you can boil or steam for about 15 minutes.
 Or microwave covered with a bit of water for 4-5 minutes.

 For frozen, cook according to package instructions but usually 4-5 minutes in the microwave.

 Put all remaining ingredients in the large food processor.
 Place hot cauliflower in the processor and puree.
 Open occasionally check to be sure the stems are incorporated.